Pest control

 Garden sheds

-When sheds become rotten at the base, or are standing on bare soil, they attract rats and other pests seeking to use the shed as shelter.
+If sheds become rotten at the bottom or sit directly on bare soil, they attract rats and other pests seeking to use the shed as shelter.

 Ponds

-Rats drink a lot of water for their size.
-If you have bushes or a rockery around a pond to provide cover then you may inadvertently be providing a convenient watering hole.
+Rats need a lot of water, considering their small size.
+If you have bushes or a rockery around your pond, it unintentionally becomes a convenient water source for them.

 Entry points